VickySekhon/VickySekhon/README.md

       <p class="project-description">
         <strong>Project Overview:</strong>
-        DormDirect uses a BeautifulSoup Web Scrapper to scrape listings from 3 popular listing searches on Kijiji (1 => "Student housing waterloo", 2 => "Wilfrid Laurier University housing", 3 => "University of Waterloo housing").
-Once the listings are scrapped, they are contained within a Flask backend that Jsonifies the fetched listing information and makes it available at an API endpoint.
-The React frontend retrieves the jsonified listing content from the endpoint and displays it in a clean way.
+        DormDirect uses a BeautifulSoup Web Scrapper to scrape listings from 3 popular listing searches on Kijiji (1 => "Student housing Waterloo", 2 => "Wilfrid Laurier University housing", 3 => "University of Waterloo housing").
+Once the listings are scrapped, they are contained within a Flask backend that JSONifies the fetched listing information and makes it available at an API endpoint.
+The React frontend retrieves the JSONified listing content from the endpoint and displays it in a clean way.
         <br /><br />
         <strong>Personal Experience:</strong>
         Navigating between schoolwork, tuition fees, and internships is already difficult enough for university students.
-Looking for housing becomes strenuous, especially between work and school terms.
+Looking for Housing becomes strenuous, especially between work and school terms.
 That's why I felt the need to build DormDirect to streamline the process of finding listings for university students in Waterloo.
 All of us are